-- 6. Click the Browse... button, and then navigate to the location of the software license file. - 7.
+- 6. Click Browse..., and then navigate to the location of the software license file.
+(See Figure 60.) - 7.
 Select the software license file and click Open. - 8.
 The license installation Web page displays the new license information in the Review license information box.
 The example below shows an instrument that is being upgraded with two software options: MP-IP-STD and MP-IP-MEAS.